Skip to main content

 The Short Answer (Because You're Probably in a Hurry)

-As of January 2026, OpenAI's o3 and o1-pro are objectively the strongest for advanced mathematics, but they're expensive and sometimes overkill.
-For most people, Claude 3.7 Sonnet offers the best balance of accuracy and cost.
-DeepSeek-R1 is the surprise underdog that's free and punched way above its weight class.
+As of June 2026, OpenAI's GPT-5.5 Pro is the strongest default for advanced mathematics and STEM reasoning, while Claude Mythos Preview leads the math leaderboard on benchmark scores.
+For most people, Claude Opus 4.8 offers the best balance of accuracy and cost.
+DeepSeek-R1 remains the surprise underdog that's free and punches above its weight class.

 What I Actually Tested (And Why Most Reviews Get This Wrong)